mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object.md

 the requirements specified in the DID Decentralized Identifier specification[2] currently published by the W3C Credentials Community Group (CCG).

-The fabric that knits the world together is the Internet global communications network and the World Wide Web (WWW) software application that enables individuals, governments, corporations, and other organizations to share, consume and interact with a universal sea of data and information representing every aspect of our lives and livelihoods.
+The fabric that knits the world together is the Internet global communications network and the World Wide Web (WWW) software application that runs on top of the Internet.
+The WWW enables individuals, governments, corporations, and other organizations to share, consume and interact with a universal sea of data and information representing every aspect of our lives and livelihoods.

 The Trusted Digital Web (TDW) is a universal, trusted, frictionless, fully-integrated, standards-based, general-purpose, decentralized, end-to-end software and governance platform for global commerce, communication, and collaboration.
 The Trusted Digital Web is envisioned to be the next generation, decentralized, trusted replacement for the World Wide Web.

-Each software component in the Trusted Digital Web technology architecture (including every smart contract) is implemented using the C# programming language, Microsoft Visual Studio, and the cross-platform implementations of the .NET Core Framework and the Microsoft Common Languiage Runtime (CLR) runtime environment.
+Every software component in the Trusted Digital Web technology architecture (including every smart contract) is implemented using a single programming language and a single common set of tools and technologies: the C# programming language, Microsoft Visual Studio, and the cross-platform implementations of the .NET Core Framework and the Microsoft Common Languiage Runtime (CLR) runtime environment.